kartoza/miniSASS/docs/src/developer/install.md

 ### Useful Commands on the Backend Container

-- Creating a superuser:
+- **Creating a superuser:**
     ```bash
     docker exec -it name_of_django_container python manage.py createsuperuser
     ```

-- Accessing the container:
+- **Accessing the container:**
     ```bash
     docker exec -it name_of_django_container bash
     ```

-- To reflect saved changes (for the backend only):
+- **To reflect saved changes (for the backend only):**
     ```bash
     docker restart name_of_django_container
     ```

-- To stop all running containers:
+- **To stop all running containers:**
     ```bash
     docker down -v
     ```

-## Frontend Development
+## Frontend Development outside the Container

 - The frontend uses React + TypeScript + Tailwind CSS.

-- To locally work on the frontend:
+- **To locally work on the frontend:**

-1. Navigate into the frontend directory:
+1. **Navigate into the frontend directory:**
     ```bash
     cd minisass_frontend
     ```

-2. Type:
+2. **Install dependencies:**
     ```bash
     npm install
     ```

-    Ensure you have Node.js version 16 and upwards installed on your system.
+    - Ensure you have Node.js version 16 and upwards installed on your system.
 If you are using an older Node version, use:
     ```bash
     npm install --legacy-peer-deps
     ```
     (not recommended)

-3. After a successful `npm install`, type:
+3. **Start the development server:**
     ```bash
     npm run start
     ```

-    This will expose a URL to access in the web browser.
+    - This will expose a URL to access in the web browser.
 Making changes and saving them will automatically trigger the browser to refresh.
 In development mode, static files will not be available since they're being served from the Django container.

-4. Alternatively, if you prefer, you can:

-    ```bash
-    npm run build
-    ```

-5. Execute the `collectstatic` command on the Django container.
-6. Execute the restart command on the Django container, and access the web app from the local URL https://${COMPUTER_HOSTNAME}/